1vke/1vke.github.io/content/projects/bsu-bus-tracker/post.md

 2.  **New Opportunities:** The success of this in-house solution impressed the university administration, solidifying the Corps' reputation for tackling high-impact, technical challenges.
 3.  **Real-World Difference:** Even now, I still hear how the bus tracker helps students get to class on time or avoid a long wait in the rain.

 There’s a unique satisfaction in building the tool you wish you had.
-Knowing that I played a crucial role in restoring this service, and leaving it in a better state than I found it, was the perfect way to cap off my time at the university.
+Knowing that I played a crucial role in restoring this service, and leaving it in a better state than I found it, was the perfect way to start to cap off my time at the university (Yes, I built this as a Sophomore in college, not very many people can claim they have done something like that!).